 Locations: There will be two STEM Summer in the City sites in each borough – one for the elementary program and the other for students in the middle and high school grades.
 STEM Summer in the City school locations will be available by April 29, 2016.

 For School Staff: There are a number of summer opportunities to staff this exciting and expanded summer program.
-You can access postings for this program by going to the Summer School Selection Tool (SSIP).
-The posting will be available by mid-April.
+See the Staff Posting page for more information.Renewal Summer in the City

 Students currently in grades 2 – 7 in Renewal Schools are encouraged to apply now for STEM Summer in the City.
 This program offers students innovative and engaging summer learning around science, technology, engineering, and math (STEM).
 Applications are due May 13, 2016.

 Students currently in grades 8 – 11 in Renewal Schools who are on track to graduate can apply now to enrichment programs that will help prepare them for high school and college-level work.
 The application is due by May 20, 2016.